 Cast: Keri Russell, Matthew Rhys, Holly Taylor, Noah Emmerich, Costa Ronin

-The Americans feels timelier than ever, a great surprise considering that the show is set more than thirty years ago.
-The FX drama, which airs its fifth season premiere tonight, focuses on a couple from the Soviet Union — brought together through marriage — who spy on the United States in the early 80s.
+The Americans feels timelier than ever, more about a great surprise considering that the show is set more than thirty years ago.
+The FX drama, remedy which airs its fifth season premiere tonight, focuses on a couple from the Soviet Union — brought together through marriage — who spy on the United States in the early 80s.

 With the news that Russia reportedly attempted to influence the election of 2016, it feels oddly discomforting to watch a fictionalized story about Russian spies but the show’s well-written characters and plot will keep audiences enthralled.

 Matthew Rhys and Keri Russell star as Philip and Elizabeth Jennings, the parents of two naïve teenagers.
 The couple attempted to bring their daughter Paige (Holly Taylor) into the business last season but their attempts to sugarcoat their horrific behavior were in vain.
 Ever the idealist, she continues to question her parents’ immoral choices.

 Paige, who struggles with her parents’ behavior, has also started seeing Matthew Beeman (Danny Flaherty), the son of neighbor Stan (Noah Emmerich) who happens to be an FBI agent on the lookout for KGB spies.

 Paige’s role on the show has increased in recent seasons and the program has brought a renewed freshness to its premise by forcing this innocent teen into their messy world.